Four heart-shaped coasters and a mug of tea, all from a top view

 Set the stitch length to 3.5 mm for quilting.

-Using a 1.5 cm or 5/8 in spacing, quilt the main fabric to the batting in your preferred pattern (vertical, horizontal, or diagonal lines).
+My suggestion would be for you to use 1.5 cm or 5/8 in spacing and quilt the main fabric to the batting in your preferred pattern.

 Quilted rectangle fabric